COVID-19 RESPONSE AND ECONOMIC RECOVERY

 Our public schools in California are significantly underfunded and the situation is even worse in the 68th Assembly District, where our current representative has done nothing to provide proper funding for our schools.
 The COVID-19 pandemic has made our schools' financial situation even worse, putting even greater burdens on our already over-stressed school districts.
 I will fight for our students and increase funding for public schools and make college affordable.

-I’ll fight to ensure that we get more funding for every school and every student in our District, and that we invest that funding in classrooms and teachers, not in more bureaucracy.
+I'm committed to getting more funding for every school and every student in our District by investing in classrooms and teachers, not more bureaucracy.
 I'm proud to be endorsed by the California Teachers Association, the California Federation of Teachers, and the Faculty Association of California Community Colleges.
-I'll also fight for more funding for our community colleges as they work to provide essential educational and training programs to millions of Californians, providing essential career education and job training programs that help people get and keep good-paying, middle-class jobs.
+I'll also fight for more funding for our community colleges as they work to provide educational and training programs to millions of Californians, providing essential career education and job training programs that help people get and keep good-paying, middle-class jobs.